tamarott/SinGAN/README.md

 ###  Harmonization

-To harmonize a pasted object into an image, please first train SinGAN model for the desire image (as described above), then save the naively pasted reference image and it's binary mask under "Input/Harmonization" (see saved images for an example).
+To harmonize a pasted object into an image (See example in Fig. 13 in [our paper](https://arxiv.org/pdf/1905.01164.pdf)), please first train SinGAN model for the desire background image (as described above), then save the naively pasted reference image and it's binary mask under "Input/Harmonization" (see saved images for an example).
 Run the command

 ```
 python harmonization.py --input_name <training_image_file_name> --ref_name <naively_pasted_reference_image_file_name> --harmonization_start_scale <scale to inject>